Join Anna Maria’s

 This dish originated in a town named Amatrice, located in the Appennini Mountains, near Rome.
 This area is famous throughout Italy for its production of wonderful pork meats, and for this dish.

-There is a Roman recipe called Gricia, a dish of pasta dressed only with bacon and pecorino cheese.
+There is a Roman recipe called Pasta alla Gricia, a dish of pasta dressed only with bacon and pecorino cheese.
 For centuries, it has been made not only in Rome, but all over central Italy.
 About fifty years ago apparently, a cook from Amatrice, in an effort to give a personal touch to the dish, added tomato, creating what we today call Amatriciana.